JoeRoussy/roomie/README.md

 ### Logging
 This app logs files to `/var/log/roomie`.
 This folder must exist and its permissions must be set so the app can create files inside of it

+### Environment Variables
+Environment variables are loaded into the app from a `.env` file.
+These key value pairs must in of the form: `key=value` in this file (one per line).
+These values will be parsed and available in `process.env`.

+Required environment variables are:
+* SESSION_SECRET: Some random string
+* DB_URI: The mongo connection string

+Optional environment variables are:
+* LOG_ROTATING_FILE: Rotating file for logs of all levels other than errors (this is `/var/log/roomie/log.log` by default)
+* LOG_ERROR_FILE: Rotating file for error logs (this is `/var/log/roomie/errors.log` by default)

 ### Running The app
-Once all of the above conditions are taken care of, run the app using `npm start`.
+Once all of the above conditions are taken care of, run the front end using `npm run client-dev` and run the server in a new tab using `npm run server-dev`.